Directors’ Loan Account

 How we can help

 If you are experiencing problems with understanding personal expenses and payments with your company, you would probably benefit from mapping out your pay package.
-This will set out how much you can draw, when and in what form, so that you don’t have any surprises at the year end.
+This will set out how much you can draw, when, and in what form so that you don’t have any surprises at the year-end.

-Jipps & Co would be happy to discuss this article and your pay package with you in more detail.
+Accounting Wise would be happy to discuss this article and your pay package with you in more detail.